-Additional symptoms include misfiring and trouble starting the engine.
-As the problem gets worse, you might not be able to get the car moving, so don’t overlook problems.
+Additional symptoms include misfiring and trouble to start the engine.
+As the problem gets worse, you might not be able to get the car moving, so don’t overlook the problems.

-It can also be the throttle body itself that is damaged, or just dirty so it can often be cleaned without replacing it.
+It can also be the throttle body itself that is damaged.
+It might also just be dirty; it can often be cleaned without replacing it.
 Another reason may be the pedal position sensor, which sends electrical signals to the throttle control on how much acceleration to apply.
-However, it is not very common, but should not be overlooked.
+This is not very common, but it should not be overlooked.

 7. Dirty Air Filter

 The fuel inside the combustion chamber must mix with the appropriate amount of air to create power.
 The air filter traps contaminants, ensuring that the air entering the engine is clean.